Life

 A term is always nine weeks long.
 It follows more or less the same weekly routine, albeit there are, at times, some exceptions to the rule.
 Weeks 1 to 8 are academic weeks, and Week 9 is exam week.

-You first read through the Learning Guide, which will tell you what the week's work entails.
+First, read the Learning Guide to learn what the week's work entails.
 You can print it out if you want to and mark the milestones as you reach them.
 Find a way that works for you.
 I just read it.

 Next up is the reading assignment.
-Sometimes, this can take a lot of time, but if you can read fast on a computer screen, you can process a large volume of content.
-Make notes, google what you do not understand, and try to master the content as best you can.
+Sometimes this can take a long time, but if you can read quickly on a computer screen, you can process a large volume of content.
+Make notes, look up what you don't understand, and try to master the content as best you can.

-There are a few assignments to do which are pretty straightforward.
+There are a few assignments to do, which are pretty straightforward.
 You first write a paper on the topic given in the Discussion Forum.
-Once posted in the Discussion Forum, you can wait five minutes or so and open the forum again.
+Once posted in the Discussion Forum, wait about 5 minutes, then open the forum again.
 Then, you will be able to see all the other posts from your peers as well.
 You are expected to reply to at least three of these posts and grade them on a scale of 1 (poor) to 10 (good).

 Remember that you get good students and lazy students.
 Some will say, "Good post!
 Well done!" and rate your post.
 That is not a proper response.
 At least read what your peer wrote and react to what they said in that post.
 If you disagree, say so, but be careful when you rate it poorly just because their opinion differs from your own.
 Be as fair as you possibly can be.